Challenging claims of "elliptic flow" by comparing azimuth quadrupole and jet-related angular correlations from Au-Au collisions at $\sqrt{s_{NN}} = $ 62 and 200 GeV: Analysis Methods

 \subsection{Correlation spaces}

 Two-particle correlations are structures in the pair density on 6D momentum space $(p_{t1},\eta_1,\phi_1,p_{t2},\eta_2,\phi_2)$ that deviate from some defined reference density.
 In this analysis we study $p_t$-integral correlations on angular subspace $(\eta_1,\phi_1,\eta_2,\phi_2)$, where the angle parameters for relativistic collisions are pseudorapidity $\eta$ (related to polar angle $\theta$) and azimuth $\phi$.
 We can reduce $(\eta_1,\phi_1,\eta_2,\phi_2)$ to a viewable 2D space with no significant loss of correlation information by using {\em angular autocorrelations}~\cite{inverse}.
+In place of transverse momentum \pt\ one can define transverse rapidity $y_t = \log[(m_t + p_t)/m_h]$, where $m_h$ is a hadron mass, to provide improved access to low-\pt\ structure.

 An {autocorrelation} as conventionally defined is derived from a pair density $\rho(x_1,x_2)$ by averaging along diagonals in space $(x_1,x_2)$ parallel to sum axis $x_\Sigma = x_1 + x_2$.
 The averaged pair density $\rho(x_\Delta)$ on difference axis $x_\Delta = x_1 - x_2$ is then an autocorrelation~\cite{inverse}.
-For correlation structure approximately uniform on $x_\Sigma$ (``stationarity''), typical over $2\pi$ azimuth and within a limited pseudorapidity acceptance $\Delta \eta$, angular correlations remain undistorted~\cite{hadrogeom}.
+For correlation structure approximately uniform on $x_\Sigma$ (``stationarity''), typical over $2\pi$ azimuth and within a limited pseudorapidity acceptance $\Delta \eta$ centered at the origin, angular correlations remain undistorted~\cite{hadrogeom}.
 Within the STAR time projection chamber (TPC) acceptance~\cite{starnim} {2D angular autocorrelations} are lossless projections of $p_t$-integral two-particle momentum space onto subspace $(\eta_\Delta,\phi_\Delta)$~\cite{flowmeth}.
-The $\phi_\Delta$ axis is divided into {\em same-side} (SS, $|\phi_\Delta| < \pi/2$) and {\em away-side} (AS, $\pi/2 < |\phi_\Delta| < \pi$) intervals.
+The $\phi_\Delta$ axis is divided into {\em same-side} (SS, $|\phi_\Delta| < \pi/2$) and {\em away-side} (AS, $\pi/2 < |\phi_\Delta| < 3\pi/2$) intervals.